mxk7721/mxk7721.github.io/about.md

 permalink: /about/
 ---

-I am a graduate stundet at RIT studying Imaging Science.
+I am a graduate stundent at RIT studying Imaging Science.